 - But, as more clocks are added, this creates jitters, which this system eliminates.
 Genius, huh?

-You can connect all devices, regardless of their wire, by having these options.
+With these options, you can connect all devices, regardless of their USB type.

-You also have a REV-X reverb algorithm developed by Yamaha, resulting in a high-density and rich sound that is sure to make every recording a professional one!
+You also get Yamaha’s REV-X reverb algorithm, resulting in a high-density and rich sound that’s sure to make every recording a professional one!

-Another phenomenal feature is the Sweet Spot Morphing Channel Strip, which consists of a three-band parametric equalizer designed for the user to achieve a highly musical sound.
+Another phenomenal feature I love about this interface is its Sweet Spot Morphing Channel Strip, which consists of a three-band parametric equalizer designed for the user to achieve a highly musical sound.

-If you are part of a large production, like theaters and live concerts, this is one of the best audio interfaces for you, and its powerful audio quality is just one of the perks!
+If you’re part of a large production, like theaters and live concerts, this is one of the best audio interfaces for you, and its powerful audio quality is just one of the perks!

 - Great audio interface for its price